peterpanxw/xiweipan/content/en/blog/2025-04-17-constrainedopti.md

 the inequality shows the necessary condition for the algorithm to converge.
 According to Equation `$\eqref{eq13}$`, `$\delta<2/\lambda_n$`, so we could take `$\delta=c/\lambda_n\ (0<c<2)$`.
 Finally, the rate of convergence is expressed by
 `$$\|\pmb{I}-\delta\mathcal{H}\|=\max_j |1-\delta\lambda_j|=|1-c\frac{\lambda_1}{\lambda_n}|, \tag{14} \label{eq14}$$`
 note that, the term `$\frac{\lambda_1}{\lambda_n}$` is the reciprocal of `$\kappa(\mathcal{H})$`. <font color=Crimson>Thus, the rate of convergence for the steepest descent method is directly related to the condition number of the Hessian, and, in particular, to the eigenvalues of the Hessian.</font>

+As `$(r_k,t_k)\to\infty$` (for penalty methods) or `$r_k\to 0$` (for barrier methods), the penalty terms dominate the objective function, leading to a loss of balance between eigenvalues associated with constraint gradients and `$\nabla^2 f$`.
+Specifically, the limit behavior of the penalty parameters causes a drastic increase in the eigenvalue associated with the constraint normal, while the eigenvalues corresponding to other directions remain smaller, resulting in a very large condition number `$\kappa(\mathcal{H})$`.
+From Equation `$\eqref{eq14}$`, we find that the rate of convergence approaches 1 as the penalty parameters tend to infinity.
+This implies that the gradient descent algorithm becomes increasingly inefficient and struggles to converge near the optimality, facing significant efficiency issues.

 ## Augmented Lagrangian Method